18F/handbook/_pages/welcome-to-18f/classes/professional-development-and-training.md

 Once your IDP is approved, you can [create an event request in C2](https://cap.18f.gov/gsa18f/events/new).
 Make sure you fill out all required fields and attach your IDP before submitting-- you can do this by going in to **Review** your IDP and then clicking **Print** at the bottom of the page, which will open your IDP in Print Preview and allow you to export a PDF version of it.

-**For a group training/conference**, it is recommended that one C2 request be made for everyone attending.
+**For a training/conference that involves more than 3 people**, it is **required** that one C2 request be made for everyone attending.
+If you are not sure if more than 3 people will be attending your event, please check in with your supervisor.
+If a group request is not made, there may be process delays, and it is possible that attendance will have to be limited to the first 3 requestors.

 The initial requestor can name who all will be attending in the "Instructions to Purchase" field and, after submitting, add the additional people as *observers* to the request.
 Each person will be able to upload any required documents (IDP, SF-182, etc.) accordingly.

 **What happens next?**